LoyolaChicagoCode/clickcounter-android-rxscala/README.md

     $ emulator -avd YourAVD &

-It will take the emulator a couple of minutes to boot to your AVD's home or lock scren.
+It will take the emulator a couple of minutes to boot to your AVD's home or lock screen.
 If you set up hardware acceleration correctly, you will see

     HAX is working and emulator runs in fast virt mode